datavis-tech/reactive-model/README.md

  * changes are processed (or "digested") using an explicit topological sort algorithm on the data dependency graph.

 See also [ZJONSSON/clues](https://github.com/ZJONSSON/clues), which is a very similar library.

+## How it Works

+This library maintains a graph data structure internally, called the "data dependency graph", in which

+ * vertices represent either properties or reactive functions, and
+ * edges represent a data dependency;